 Collaborating to support children, youth and their families

-In accordance with the Education Act, schools boards have a number of responsibilities, including:
+In accordance with the Education Act, school boards have a number of responsibilities, including:

 - delivering appropriate education programming to meet the needs of all students enrolled